 - Being divorced (or separated)

 - Dividing property

 - Parental responsibilities

 Issues that are under investigation by the Department of Children and Family Services (DCFS) cannot be included.

 The collaborative process participation agreement

-The collaborative process participation agreement must state the following:
+The cooperative process participation agreement must state the following:

 - The parties intend to resolve the matter by participating in a collaborative process;

-- The parties agree to fire the lawyers involved if the collaborative process fails;
+- The parties agree to fire the lawyers involved should the cooperative process fail;

 - A description of the issue;